elisa-amaral/Finans-Personal-Finance-Service-Landing-Page/README.md

 # Finans - Personal Finance Service - Landing Page

-This project is the landing page of the site that promotes a fictional personal finance service named Finans, the project was coded in HTML, CSS and Bootstrap.
+This project is the landing page of the site that promotes a fictional personal finance service named Finans.

 ## Screenshot 1